An alphabet is a set of letters.

 Before the alphabet that we know today, people drew pictures on cave walls or on animal hides to tell about their lives.
 Later, systems of symbols representing people, places or things were invented.
 People carved the symbols onto rocks, stones or shells.

 One of the best examples of a system of symbols was found in Egypt.
-The Ancient Egyptians used hieroglyphs.
+The Ancient Egyptians, 4000 years ago, used hieroglyphs.
 Symbols were also used to stand for the gods, water, buildings, food, and other features of daily life.
 The hieroglyphs represented whole words, not just sounds.

 The first alphabets

 Some historians believe that people known as the Sumerians were the first to use a written language, about 5 000 years ago.
 Their alphabet and writing was known as cuneiform (say: koon-ee-form) and is wedge shaped marks made in clay tablets.
 A blunt piece of reed was used to make the marks and was called a stylus.
 Each wedge shape represented a sound and could be used to spell words.
 The clay tablets were baked hard.